-In the long term, BHX sees Veovo as key to providing it with a deeper understanding of capacity and constraints on a larger scale as it looks to invest in its facilities to handle an expected 40% growth in passengers.
+In the long term, BHX sees Veovo as key to providing a deeper understanding of capacity and constraints on a larger scale as it looks to invest in its facilities to handle an expected 40% growth in passengers.

-Take a look inside Birmingham Airport
+Video – Take a look inside Birmingham Airport

 Giles Baldwin, from BHX’s terminal operations team, explains how moving from single-process queue measurement to airport-wide flow management is helping improve staff resourcing, bottleneck prevention and expansion planning.